Questions for Protix Schedule a call

 What are the insects actually fed?

-Awaiting Protix' answer
+Awaiting Protix's answer

 Protix says